 Time magazine's 2017 "Person of the Year" decision is an incredibly powerful one.
-The issue recognizes "the silence breakers" — women who've spoken out about sexual misconduct in their various industries.
+The issue recognises "the silence breakers" — women who've spoken out about sexual misconduct in their various industries.
 Some of the women are well known, like cover stars Taylor Swift and Ashley Judd.
 Others who spoke with Time are anonymous — and the "Person of the Year" cover pays tribute to those unnamed survivors.

 If you look closely at the magazine cover, you'll notice an elbow in the bottom right corner of the photo, below Swift.
 That's not because the issue has a foldout cover, or because the photo got cut off.
 Instead, it's a representation of the anonymous women who came forward to share their stories with Time.